xiaodongyang/xiaodongyang.github.io/index.md

 ## News

+> Recognized as an outstanding reviewer at CVPR 2019.

 > Giving a tutorial on recurrent neural networks for video analytics at [GTC 2019](https://www.nvidia.com/en-us/gtc/).

 > Three papers accepted by CVPR 2019 on person re-id, action detection, and multi-target multi-camera tracking.